Parent Roles

 Team Managers have just a few organisational duties, whilst enjoying the benefits of getting to know their children’s team and team parents.

-Check here for our Team Manager’s handbook.
+Click here for our Team Manager’s handbook and Team Formation Policy.

 Committee members